OmarAouini/Go-crud/README.md

 # Go-crud
-Rest api for crud operations written in go
+Rest api for crud operations written in go.